 Experiment 2

-Experiment 2 further investigated landing positions of saccades towards and within isolated graspable objects.
-It differed in a small but important manner from Experiment 1: The objects were aligned with their CoG (instead of their absolute center) on the vertical meridian (see Figure 2c).
+Experiment 2 further investigated the landing positions of saccades towards and within isolated graspable objects.
+It differed in a small but important manner from Experiment 1: The objects were displayed such that their CoG (instead of their absolute center) was aligned with the vertical meridian (see Figure 2c).
 The reasoning behind this was as follows.
-Experiment 1 revealed that initial saccades significantly deviated from both reference points (i.e., the absolute center and the CoG).
+Experiment 1 revealed that the landing position of initial saccades significantly deviated from both reference points (i.e., the absolute center and the CoG).
 If this deviation was caused by a tendency to keep the eyes close to the vertical meridian (as proposed in Figure 5), in Experiment 2 the eyes should land approximately at the CoG, and hence the vertical meridian, irrespective of object orientation.
 In contrast, if the previously-observed early initial deviations did reflect a higher-level, object-based effect, Experiment 2 should reveal a similar bias.
 In addition, Experiment 2 tested whether the action-performing bias in longer-latency initial saccades and refixations, could be replicated.

 Methods